opensalt/opensalt-docs/docs/index.rst

 7.1.1 Features
 ~~~~~~~~~~~~~~

 	Provisioned users are able to upvote and reply to other users comments.
 You are able to delete comments that you have written as well.
 Simply navigate to any framework item and make your comment, or upvote/respond to others previous comments.
-The comment panel may be hidden - it will be on the bottom of the ride side panel.
+The comment panel may be hidden - it will be on the bottom of the right side panel.

 .. image:: static/OpenSALT_User_Manual_185.png
    :height: 262 px